AlgoBrother/MayaTok-BPE/README.md

 More faster merging and better CPU usage

 Better merges.
 As the creator of this project, I will agree I am not fully satisfied with the current merge file and aim to improve it in future updates.

+Adding proper bincode support to make it more faster.